 - Failure to gain weight

 Laryngeal clefts begin at the very top of the two tubes.
-Imagine a zipper unzipping, and you can understand how deep clefts can be.
-If the zipper unzips only to the level of the vocal cords, then it is a type 1 cleft.
-If the zipper unzips all the way down so there is a connection all the way down the two pipes, this is a type 4 cleft.
+Imagine a zipper unzipping; if the zipper unzips only to the level of the vocal cords, then it is labeled a type 1 cleft, and if the zipper unzips all the way down into the chest, it is a type 4 cleft.